 General YouTube Statistics

 Let’s start with an overview of YouTube.
-This video-first platform emerged in 2005 as a tiny startup with the goal of making anyone and everyone the star of their own show, figuratively speaking.
+This video-first platform emerged in 2005 as a tiny startup with the goal of making anyone and everyone the star of their own show.
 Founded by two engineers and a designer who met while working at PayPal, the platform has completely transformed content marketing as we know it.

 How many YouTube channels are there?